Netflix sparks price war with UK launch

-LONDON Netflix launched in Britain and Ireland on Monday, taking on BSkyB's premium drama and movies offerings and prompting Amazon-owned rival Lovefilm to offer a new cut-price service.
+LONDON, Jan 9 U.S. online DVD rental company Netflix (NFLX.O) launched in Britain and Ireland on Monday, taking on BSkyB's BSY.L premium drama and movies offerings and prompting Amazon-owned (AMZN.O) rival Lovefilm to offer a new cut-price service.

 In its first expansion outside the Americas, which the company has said will push it into a loss this year, Netflix said its prices and instant access to a broad range of online entertainment would attract new customers.